How a trip to meet my family resulted in tasting a now popular, but then unheard of dish for the first time.

 For my father, these visits enabled him to cope with being cut off from a culture he was fiercely proud of and to pass that pride onto my brother and myself.
 And when, in the mid 1980s the family visits stopped, I kept the tradition up alone, absorbing the language and culture, which were my birthright.

-I’d stay in my home city of Venice, where the majority of my family still lived.
-Lodging with my grandfather’s widow, Zia Rita, I’d spend the daytime alleys of la serenissima, exploring churches, museums, and markets.
+I’d stay in my home city of Venice, where the majority of my family still lived and spend the daytime roaming the alleys of Venice, exploring churches, museums, and markets.

 But it was in the Rialto market that I started my culinary formation.
 The vegetable stalls looked as if the colours of the old master paintings had been released from the darkened chapels to rise to their full intensity in the August sun.
 The constant cries of the costermongers—’Pomidòri!
 CavaƗóni!
 MeƗansàne!—were accompanied by wafts of fennel, chicory, and sage, mingling at the edge with more pungent hints of squid, swordfish, and sea bass from the fish market next door.